 Michael L. LeFevre, M.D., M.S.P.H.
 (Chair)

 Dr. LeFevre is vice chair in the Department of Family and Community Medicine at the University of Missouri School of Medicine, Columbia, Missouri.
-He is the medical director for family medicine at University of Missouri Health Care and served as the chief medical information officer during the decade-long complete implementation of an inpatient and outpatient electronic health record.
-He has served on the Commission on Clinical Policies and Research of the American Academy of Family Physicians.
-Dr. LeFevre is a researcher, a published author and consultant, and has been invited to give many presentations across the country.
+He is the director of clinical activities for the department and a practicing family physician.
+He was the chief medical information officer at University of Missouri Health Care during the decade-long system-wide implementation of an inpatient and outpatient electronic health record.
+He has served on the Commission on Clinical Policies and Research of the American Academy of Family Physicians and was a member of the JNC 8 panel charged with developing national guidelines for treatment of hypertension.
+Dr. LeFevre is a researcher, a published author, and consultant, and has been invited to give many presentations across the country.

 Albert L. Siu, M.D., M.S.P.H.
 (Co-Vice Chair)